Chr-PanCs/Chr-PanCs/README.md

 ## Hi there 👋
+- I am a Physics graduate currently in my M.Sc. in Modern Information Technologies and Services with specialization in Modern Telecommunication Systems, Internet Technologies, the Internet of Things and Systems Security

 <!--
 **Chr-PanCs/Chr-PanCs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.